 Nirvana literally means “blown out”.
 The flame of suffering, the flame of likes and dislikes and delusion has been blown out.
 One is not shaken from the always changing world anymore.
 One lives in the Blessed State and experiences the everlasting and stable Reality behind this apparent world.

-(Nirvana does not mean "nowhere", "nothing" or "nothingness" but the dissolution of the universe for whom the experience of nirvana takes place.)
+(Nirvana does not mean “nowhere”, “nothing” or “nothingness” but the dissolution of the universe for those who experience nirvana.)

 The day he realises who he is and what he is, that very day the lamp of his empirical existence is blown out.
 That is to say he attains the state of Nirvana which is otherwise termed as Moksha or Liberation, Redemption.